Nekroze/codeforthought/chapter/intro.rst

 In these environments there should be some kind of text/code editor you are comfortable with using.
 Anything will do and you can change your mind and use something else at any point.
-Personally I use Emacs_ which is a great editor that has a long tradition in the programming world, although people say its learning curve is quite steep.
-Many others use Vim_ but there are many others and if it comes down to it windows notepad will work fine as well...
-However if you want to go with something more like this then give NotepadPlusPlus_ a try.
+Personally I use Emacs_ which is a great editor that has a long tradition in the programming world, although people say it has a steep learning curve.
+Most programmers prefer Vim_ to Emacs_ but there are many alternatives and if it comes down to it windows notepad will work fine...
+However if you want to use notepad give NotepadPlusPlus_ a try.
+It is similar to notepad but with useful programming features.

 This can all be done in pure windows obviously however programming in *Linux* is just much nicer.
-If you wish to program in windows only (without Cygwin_) you will need everything bar the :term:`POSIX` environment and a text editor such as, at least, NotepadPlusPlus_ for editing code and be able to use the command prompt to run your code.
+If you wish to program in windows only (without Cygwin_) you will still need a text editor and be able to use the command prompt to run your code.
 There may be mention of tools that are different to use or nonexistent on windows.
-Most likely in these cases there are alternatives that should not be too hard to find with a good Google_.
+Most likely in these cases there are alternatives that should not be too hard to find with a quick Google_.

 .. _Xubuntu: http://xubuntu.org/
 .. _VirtualBox: https://www.virtualbox.org/